In text citations are the brief citations made in the body of your text that point the reader to your full citations on your list of works cited.

 For example: ("Using In-Text" 6)

-If a source has more than three authors, use
+If a source has three or more authors, use

 For example (Johnson et al. 53).

 The only times you do not use in text citations are for